50054-cdpa/notes/dynamic_semantics.md

 The rule ${\tt (pGoto)}$ jumps to to the target label instruction.

 Note that there is no rule for $ret$ as the program execution will stop there.
 Further more, the set of rules does not mention the scenario in which the look up of a register (or a temp variable) in the environment fails.
-In these casse, the program exit with an error.
+In these cases, the program exit with an error.

 For example, let $P$ be